How to Build a Dark-activated Light Circuit Using an LM741 Op Amp

 If the voltage present on input B (the noninverting terminal) is less than the voltage present on input A (the inverting terminal), then the output will be whatever voltage is present on the V- terminal of the LM741.
 The V- is usually tied to ground or to a negative voltage.

-So assuming that the V+ terminal of the LM741 has a positive voltage (say 2.5V) and the V- terminal is tied to ground, when the photoresistor is exposed to darkness, a very large voltage from the power supply gets allocated to it to the photoresistor.
+So assuming that the V+ terminal of the LM741 has a positive voltage (say 2.5V) and the V- terminal is tied to ground, when the photoresistor is exposed to darkness, a very large voltage from the power supply gets allocated to it.
 Thus, the voltage on the noninverting terminal is much larger than on the inverting terminal.
 Thus, the output will be pulled up to the voltage on V+.
 And, therefore, the load, which in this case is an LED, connected to the output terminal of the LM741, will be powered on.

 If the photoresistor is exposed to bright light, its resistance drops signifcantly and so does its voltage.
 Thus, the inverting terminal will have a greater voltage than the noninverting, and the output of the LM741 will be drawn low, to ground.
 Thus, the LED will not light.